hallettj/git-format-staged/README.md

 [`fnmatch`]: https://docs.python.org/3/library/fnmatch.html#fnmatch.fnmatch

+The formatter command must read file content from `stdin`, and output formatted content to `stdout`.

 Note that both the formatter command and the file pattern are quoted.
 If you prefer you may let your shell expand a file glob for you.
 This command is equivalent if your shell supports [globstar][] notation:

     $ git-format-staged --formatter 'prettier --stdin' src/**/*.js